aragoncoop/Landing-Page/README.md

 Where could my current skills be best placed (list of current Working Groups, further opportunities)

-How can I contribute to the community (links to keybase, chat, forum, 3box?)
+*How can I contribute to the community* (links to 3box?)
+We communicate via various channels on [keybase](https://keybase.io/).
+Once signed up, search for 'aragoncoop' to join.
+You can also contribute to the community on the Aragon [chat](https://aragon.chat/) and [forum](https://forum.aragon.org) (search `cooperative` for various related info from previous posts).

+[todo]
 Examples of work we're involved in (various demo's)